cjdbarlow/Part-One/metabolism.md

 > Describe the mechanisms of drug clearance and metabolism.

 Removal of drug from the body requires either:
-* Metabolism of active drug
+* Metabolism of active drug to an inactive substance
 Typically by the liver, but other organs (kidney, lungs) also metabolise some substances.
 * Excretion of active drug
 Often by the kidneys, but may also be in bile, or exhaled.